ljw1004/csharpspec/csharp/basic-concepts.md

 If the *namespace-or-type-name* is a qualified-alias-member its meaning is as described in §9.7.
 Otherwise, a *namespace-or-type-name* has one of four forms:

--  `I`
+*  `I`
--  `I<A`<sub>1</sub>`,` ...`,``A`<sub>K</sub>`>`
+*  `I<A1, ..., Ak>`
--  `N.I`
+*  `N.I`
--  `N.I<A`<sub>1</sub>`,` ...`,``A`<sub>K</sub>`>`
+*  `N.I<A1, ..., Ak>`

-where `I` is a single identifier, `N` is a *namespace-or-type-name* and `<A`<sub>1</sub>`,` ...`,``A`<sub>K</sub>`>` is an optional *type-argument-list*.
-When no *type-argument-list* is specified, consider `K` to be zero.
+where `I` is a single identifier, `N` is a *namespace-or-type-name* and `<A1, ..., Ak>` is an optional *type-argument-list*.
+When no *type-argument-list* is specified, consider `k` to be zero.

 The meaning of a *namespace-or-type-name* is determined as follows:

--  If the *namespace-or-type-name* is of the form `I` or of the form `I<A`<sub>1</sub>`,` ...`,``A`<sub>K</sub>`>`:
+*   If the *namespace-or-type-name* is of the form `I` or of the form `I<A1, ..., Ak>`:

-If `K` is zero and the *namespace-or-type-name* appears within a generic method declaration (§10.6) and if that declaration includes a type parameter (§10.1.3) with name `I`, then the *namespace-or-type-name* refers to that type parameter.
+    * If `K` is zero and the *namespace-or-type-name* appears within a generic method declaration (§10.6) and if that declaration includes a type parameter (§10.1.3) with name `I`, then the *namespace-or-type-name* refers to that type parameter.

-Otherwise, if the *namespace-or-type-name* appears within a type declaration, then for each instance type `T` (§10.3.1), starting with the instance type of that type declaration and continuing with the instance type of each enclosing class or struct declaration (if any):
+    * Otherwise, if the *namespace-or-type-name* appears within a type declaration, then for each instance type `T` (§10.3.1), starting with the instance type of that type declaration and continuing with the instance type of each enclosing class or struct declaration (if any):

-If `K` is zero and the declaration of `T` includes a type parameter with name `I`, then the *namespace-or-type-name* refers to that type parameter.
+        * If `K` is zero and the declaration of `T` includes a type parameter with name `I`, then the *namespace-or-type-name* refers to that type parameter.

-Otherwise, if the *namespace-or-type-name* appears within the body of the type declaration, and `T` or any of its base types contain a nested accessible type having name `I` and `K` type parameters, then the *namespace-or-type-name* refers to that type constructed with the given type arguments.
+        * Otherwise, if the *namespace-or-type-name* appears within the body of the type declaration, and `T` or any of its base types contain a nested accessible type having name `I` and `K` type parameters, then the *namespace-or-type-name* refers to that type constructed with the given type arguments.
 If there is more than one such type, the type declared within the more derived type is selected.
 Note that non-type members (constants, fields, methods, properties, indexers, operators, instance constructors, destructors, and static constructors) and type members with a different number of type parameters are ignored when determining the meaning of the *namespace-or-type-name*.

-If the previous steps were unsuccessful then, for each namespace `N`, starting with the namespace in which the *namespace-or-type-name* occurs, continuing with each enclosing namespace (if any), and ending with the global namespace, the following steps are evaluated until an entity is located:
+    * If the previous steps were unsuccessful then, for each namespace `N`, starting with the namespace in which the *namespace-or-type-name* occurs, continuing with each enclosing namespace (if any), and ending with the global namespace, the following steps are evaluated until an entity is located:

-If `K` is zero and `I` is the name of a namespace in `N`, then:
+        * If `K` is zero and `I` is the name of a namespace in `N`, then:

-If the location where the *namespace-or-type-name* occurs is enclosed by a namespace declaration for `N` and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with a namespace or type, then the *namespace-or-type-name* is ambiguous and a compile-time error occurs.
+            * If the location where the *namespace-or-type-name* occurs is enclosed by a namespace declaration for `N` and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with a namespace or type, then the *namespace-or-type-name* is ambiguous and a compile-time error occurs.

-Otherwise, the *namespace-or-type-name* refers to the namespace named `I` in `N`.
+            * Otherwise, the *namespace-or-type-name* refers to the namespace named `I` in `N`.

-Otherwise, if `N` contains an accessible type having name `I` and `K` type parameters, then:
+        * Otherwise, if `N` contains an accessible type having name `I` and `K` type parameters, then:

-If `K` is zero and the location where the *namespace-or-type-name* occurs is enclosed by a namespace declaration for `N` and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with a namespace or type, then the *namespace-or-type-name* is ambiguous and a compile-time error occurs.
+            * If `K` is zero and the location where the *namespace-or-type-name* occurs is enclosed by a namespace declaration for `N` and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with a namespace or type, then the *namespace-or-type-name* is ambiguous and a compile-time error occurs.

-Otherwise, the *namespace-or-type-name* refers to the type constructed with the given type arguments.
+            * Otherwise, the *namespace-or-type-name* refers to the type constructed with the given type arguments.

-Otherwise, if the location where the *namespace-or-type-name* occurs is enclosed by a namespace declaration for `N`:
+        * Otherwise, if the location where the *namespace-or-type-name* occurs is enclosed by a namespace declaration for `N`:

-If `K` is zero and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with an imported namespace or type, then the *namespace-or-type-name* refers to that namespace or type.
+            * If `K` is zero and the namespace declaration contains an *extern-alias-directive* or *using-alias-directive* that associates the name `I` with an imported namespace or type, then the *namespace-or-type-name* refers to that namespace or type.

-Otherwise, if the namespaces imported by the *using-namespace-directive*s of the namespace declaration contain exactly one type having name `I` and `K` type parameters, then the *namespace-or-type-name* refers to that type constructed with the given type arguments.
+            * Otherwise, if the namespaces imported by the *using-namespace-directive*s of the namespace declaration contain exactly one type having name `I` and `K` type parameters, then the *namespace-or-type-name* refers to that type constructed with the given type arguments.

-Otherwise, if the namespaces imported by the *using-namespace-directive*s of the namespace declaration contain more than one type having name `I` and `K` type parameters, then the *namespace-or-type-name* is ambiguous and an error occurs.
+            * Otherwise, if the namespaces imported by the *using-namespace-directive*s of the namespace declaration contain more than one type having name `I` and `K` type parameters, then the *namespace-or-type-name* is ambiguous and an error occurs.

-Otherwise, the *namespace-or-type-name* is undefined and a compile-time error occurs.
+    * Otherwise, the *namespace-or-type-name* is undefined and a compile-time error occurs.

--  Otherwise, the *namespace-or-type-name* is of the form `N.I` or of the form `N.I<A`<sub>1</sub>`,` ...`,``A`<sub>K</sub>`>`. `N` is first resolved as a *namespace-or-type-name*.
+*  Otherwise, the *namespace-or-type-name* is of the form `N.I` or of the form `N.I<A1, ..., Ak>`. `N` is first resolved as a *namespace-or-type-name*.
 If the resolution of `N` is not successful, a compile-time error occurs.
-Otherwise, `N.I` or `N.I<A`<sub>1</sub>`,` ...`,``A`<sub>K</sub>`>` is resolved as follows:
+Otherwise, `N.I` or `N.I<A1, ..., Ak>` is resolved as follows:

-If `K` is zero and `N` refers to a namespace and `N` contains a nested namespace with name `I`, then the *namespace-or-type-name* refers to that nested namespace.
+    * If `K` is zero and `N` refers to a namespace and `N` contains a nested namespace with name `I`, then the *namespace-or-type-name* refers to that nested namespace.

-Otherwise, if `N` refers to a namespace and `N` contains an accessible type having name `I` and `K` type parameters, then the *namespace-or-type-name* refers to that type constructed with the given type arguments.
+    * Otherwise, if `N` refers to a namespace and `N` contains an accessible type having name `I` and `K` type parameters, then the *namespace-or-type-name* refers to that type constructed with the given type arguments.

-Otherwise, if `N` refers to a (possibly constructed) class or struct type and `N` or any of its base classes contain a nested accessible type having name `I` and `K` type parameters, then the *namespace-or-type-name* refers to that type constructed with the given type arguments.
+    * Otherwise, if `N` refers to a (possibly constructed) class or struct type and `N` or any of its base classes contain a nested accessible type having name `I` and `K` type parameters, then the *namespace-or-type-name* refers to that type constructed with the given type arguments.
 If there is more than one such type, the type declared within the more derived type is selected.
 Note that if the meaning of `N.I` is being determined as part of resolving the base class specification of `N` then the direct base class of `N` is considered to be object (§10.1.4.1).

-Otherwise, `N.I` is an invalid* namespace-or-type-name*, and a compile-time error occurs.
+    * Otherwise, `N.I` is an invalid* namespace-or-type-name*, and a compile-time error occurs.

 A *namespace-or-type-name* is permitted to reference a static class (§10.1.1.3) only if

--  The *namespace-or-type-name* is the `T` in a *namespace-or-type-name* of the form `T.I`, or
+*  The *namespace-or-type-name* is the `T` in a *namespace-or-type-name* of the form `T.I`, or
--  The *namespace-or-type-name* is the `T` in a *typeof-expression* (§7.5.11) of the form `typeof(T)`.
+*  The *namespace-or-type-name* is the `T` in a *typeof-expression* (§7.5.11) of the form `typeof(T)`.

 ### Fully qualified names

-Every namespace and type has a *__fully qualified name__*, which uniquely identifies the namespace or type amongst all others.
+Every namespace and type has a ***fully qualified name***, which uniquely identifies the namespace or type amongst all others.
 The fully qualified name of a namespace or type `N` is determined as follows:

--  If `N` is a member of the global namespace, its fully qualified name is `N`.
+*  If `N` is a member of the global namespace, its fully qualified name is `N`.
--  Otherwise, its fully qualified name is `S.N`, where `S` is the fully qualified name of the namespace or type in which `N` is declared.
+*  Otherwise, its fully qualified name is `S.N`, where `S` is the fully qualified name of the namespace or type in which `N` is declared.

 In other words, the fully qualified name of `N` is the complete hierarchical path of identifiers that lead to `N`, starting from the global namespace.
 Because every member of a namespace or type must have a unique name, it follows that the fully qualified name of a namespace or type is always unique.

 The example below shows several namespace and type declarations along with their associated fully qualified names.
 ```csharp
 class A {}                // A